EqualExperts/dbt-unit-testing/README.md

 {% endmacro %}
 ```

-Also, the sources columns must be available.
+Also, depending on your Mocking Strategy, the sources columns must be available in configuration.
 If sources are not present in the database, you have to declare them in your sources file.
 Example:

 ```yaml
 sources: